XosejX/PracticaBootstrap/README.md

 # PracticaBootstrap

-If you want see the web, use [THIS LINK](https://xosejx.github.io/PracticaBootstrap/).
+If you want see the web, use [THIS LINK](http://wordpressdaw.net23.net/PracticaBootstrap/index.html).

-Or this other [LINK] (http://wordpressdaw.net23.net/PracticaBootstrap/index.html).